SDP–Liberal Alliance: History

+As part of the Alliance, Steel agreed to serve in the coalition government under the SDP leader as prime minister.
 With an election not due until May 1984, the Alliance proved to be an instant hit with voters who were disgruntled with the Conservatives and Labour, as many opinion polls in late 1981 and early 1982 showed the Alliance leading opinion polling by a wide margin, peaking with a 50% showing – up to twice the level of support shown for the Conservatives around this time.
 Steel was so certain that the Liberals would be part of a government for the first time in over half a century that when he addressed the 1981 Liberal Party conference, he famously declared, "Go back to your constituencies, and prepare for government!"

 However, a series of events followed which saw the political tables turn.
 Argentine forces invaded the British dependent territory of the Falkland Islands on 2 April 1982.
 A Security Council Resolution 502 was passed the next day demanding an immediate Argentine withdrawal, which was ignored, so Thatcher sent out a task force to recapture the islands—by military means, if necessary.
 The UK won the conflict on 14 June, and subsequent opinion polls showed the Conservatives firmly in the lead.
 With a general election due by May 1984, it seemed that the most anticipated outcome would be whether the Alliance or Labour formed the next opposition.
 A Conservative re-election was looking even more likely as 1982 drew to a close, as the recession came to an end and inflation had been cut to 4% from a massive 27% within four years, although unemployment remained above 3,000,000.
 She felt confident enough to hold an election in June 1983 – a year earlier than necessary.

 The Alliance exploited the nation's mass unemployment in the run-up to the election, running a "Working Together for Britain" campaign which it promised would see unemployment reduced by up to 1,000,000.